 Water conservation, or water use efficiency, is linked to the monitoring of supply and demand and the management of pumping.
 Water conservation reduces overall demand on all sources, including groundwater, and supports management objectives to manage groundwater levels and prevent seawater intrusion.
 In addition, water conservation is consistent with state policies seeking to achieve a 20 percent reduction in water use by the year 2020.
-Water conservation activities in the NCMA are summarized in various documents produced by the NCMA agencies, including the 2015 Urban Water Management Plans (UWMP) of Arroyo Grande and Pismo Beach and the 2010 UWMP of Grover Beach (Oceano CSD is not required to prepare an UWMP).
+Water conservation activities in the NCMA are summarized in various documents produced by the NCMA agencies, including the 2015 Urban Water Management Plans (UWMP) of Arroyo Grande and Pismo Beach and the 2010 UWMP of Grover Beach.
+OCSD is not required to prepare an UWMP.

 In addition to ongoing water conservation efforts, the drought conditions that extended throughout 2016 led the NCMA agencies to increase their effort to reduce water use.
-The statewide mandatory water conservation requirements, signed into law on April 1, 2015, by the governor (Executive Order B-29-15), which enacted mandatory water conservation requirements because of the ongoing drought conditions and the historic low Sierra snowpack measurements, were continued into 2016.
-The final regulations adopted by the SWRCB on May 5, 2015, imposed mandatory water use reductions on Arroyo Grande, Grover Beach, and Pismo Beach, and these restrictions were continued throughout 2016.
-Although not directly subject to these mandatory restrictions, Oceano CSD also increased its water conservation efforts.
+The statewide mandatory water conservation requirements, signed into law on April 1, 2015, by the governor (Executive Order B-29-15), which enacted mandatory water conservation requirements because of the ongoing drought conditions and the historic low Sierra snowpack measurements, were continued throughout 2016 and into early 2017.
+On April 7, 2017, the State of California took action to lift the drought emergency and State mandated water use restrictions throughout the state.

 The water conservation measures instituted by each NCMA agency are summarized below.

-City of Arroyo Grande
+Arroyo Grande